 The Household Pulse Survey is a nationally representative survey designed to rapidly capture the effects of COVID-19 on factors such as housing, employment, health, and education of people across the United States.

-By Genevieve Smith and Angela R. Watson
+By Genevieve Smith and Angela R. Watson, May 2024

 General Overview